dat-ecosystem-archive/docs/docs/terms.md

 ### Owner

-User who owns a dat, has keys on local machine allowing them to write data.
+User who owns a dat, has the secret key on local machine allowing them to write data.

 ### Collaborator